rmathena79/put-a-bird-on-it/README.md

 * Move "normalization" script to a simple .py or maybe the math-ena module, and don't call it "normalization".
 * Probably make all table and column names lowercase
 * Ideally eBird citation data should come from the database, since it could vary depending on dataset.
+* Consider forcing names to all lowercase in the database, and correcting it for presentation in the page